College Scholarship Program

 PLEASE NOTE: We are very strict with the eligibility criteria and deadlines.
 Applications that do not meet all of the criteria, are missing required elements, or arrive after the deadline are screened out of the process and are not considered for an award.
 NO EXCEPTIONS ARE MADE.

-Things to Consider as You Prepare Your Application
+Things to Consider as You Prepare to Apply for 2017-2018 Scholarships

 On average, about 10-15 percent of eligible applications are selected to receive a scholarship.
 About one-quarter of the applications rate very highly – just tenths of points separate scholarship winners from non-scholarship winners.
 Here are some things you can do to improve your application.